liaochris/oss_hierarchy/source/scrape/push_pr_commit_data/readme.md

 This folder contains code that scrapes GitHub and queries the Github API for commit sha's of pushes and pull requests

 ### Source
 Chris Liao scraped this data starting October 2nd, 2024.
-The process
+The process concluded that month.

 ### When/where obtained & original form of files
 To obtain information on commits for pushes, I queried GitHub's API.
 To do so, you need a GitHub account and a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+I also set the environment variables `PRIMARY_GITHUB_USERNAME` to my GitHub username and `PRIMARY_GITHUB_TOKEN` to my GitHub personal access token.

 To obtain information on commits for pull requests, I scraped GitHub.